HendersonRichardK/Fintech_CaseStudy/README.md

 Coinbase is too costly.
 The fees and spreads charged for fiat-to-crypto and crypto-to-crypto transactions are amongst the highest in the industry.

-Coinbase has Limited Cryptocurrencies and Trading Features.
-Coinbase does offer access to most major coins, the lack of access to less popular coins can be a huge drawback for cryptocurrency investors and traders.
-Furthermore, the lack of any advanced analytical tools means that traders would need to rely on outside data and tools to perform their trading strategies.
+Coinbase has limited Cryptocurrencies and Trading Features.
+Despite Coinbase efforts to provide access to most major coins, the lack of access to less than popular coins limits the amount of availability provided by the company.
+Furthermore, the unsufficient amount of advanced analytical tools leads to online traders relying to outside tools to perform trading strategies.

 Benefits: